Spring 1987 West Bank unrest

 The Spring 1987 West Bank unrest was a period of heightened unrest in the Palestinian West Bank from mid-March to mid-April 1987.
 The period was marked by a series of intertwined events, including a hunger strike by Palestinians in Israeli custody, riots by Palestinians in support of the hunger strike, the murder of Israeli settlers Ofra Moses and her five-year-old son Tal by Palestinian militants, anti-Palestinian rioting by Israeli settlers, and the temporary closure of the Palestinian Birzeit University.

 In the Middle East Contemporary Survey, Volume XI, 1987, Itamar Rabinovich and Haim Shaked identified the unrest as the second significant wave of disturbances in the occupied Palestinian territories in 1987, following the February 1987 Palestinian unrest, sparked by Palestinian protests over the War of the Camps in Syria.
 In the American Jewish Year Book, Ralph Mandel identified the unrest that followed the hunger strike as "some of the worst violence of the year prior to the December uprising."

 Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.
+Israel captured the West Bank from Jordan during the Six-Day War in 1967 and had occupied it for nearly twenty years by 1987.
+Contemporary reporting described growing confrontations involving a generation of Palestinians who had been born or had come of age during the occupation, alongside a West Bank settler population that had nearly doubled since 1983.